Constructed language: Early constructed languages

 The earliest non-natural languages were considered less "constructed" than "super-natural", mystical, or divinely inspired.
 The Lingua Ignota, recorded in the 12th century by St. Hildegard of Bingen, is an example, and apparently the first entirely artificial language.
 It is a form of private mystical cant (see also Enochian).
 An important example from Middle-Eastern culture is Balaibalan, invented in the 16th century.
 Kabbalistic grammatical speculation was directed at recovering the original language spoken by Adam and Eve in Paradise, lost in the confusion of tongues.
 The first Christian project for an ideal language is outlined in Dante Alighieri's De vulgari eloquentia, where he searches for the ideal Italian vernacular suited for literature.
 Ramon Llull's Ars Magna was a project of a perfect language with which the infidels could be convinced of the truth of the Christian faith.
 It was basically an application of combinatorics on a given set of concepts.
 During the Renaissance, Lullian and Kabbalistic ideas were drawn upon in a magical context, resulting in cryptographic applications.

 Perfecting language

 Renaissance interest in Ancient Egypt, notably the discovery of the Hieroglyphica of Horapollo, and first encounters with the Chinese script directed efforts towards a perfect written language.
 Johannes Trithemius, in Steganographia and Polygraphia, attempted to show how all languages can be reduced to one.
 In the 17th century, interest in magical languages was continued by the Rosicrucians and alchemists (like John Dee and his Enochian).
 Jakob Boehme in 1623 spoke of a "natural language" (Natursprache) of the senses.

-Musical languages from the Renaissance were often tied up with mysticism, magic and alchemy, sometimes also referred to as the language of the birds.
-A non-mystic musical language was Solresol.
+Musical languages were often connected with mysticism, like the language of the birds, though not necessarily, like Solresol.